geoffboyd/botster/README.md

 3. Inside ./bots choose which bot to launch using `node`.
 Example: `node discord-botster.js` to launch the Discord bot.
 4. Interact with your bot via Discord, Twitch, and/or IRC depending on how you are using it.

-Note: You'll want to add a fortune, insult, or 8 ball prediction to generate the table to start collecting those things.
+Note in case you choose to get rid of the existing database.
+You'll want to add a fortune, insult, or 8 ball prediction to generate the table to start collecting those things.
 The easiest way is just to run the insultadd command, but you can also manually create a sqlite db and import some data into it.

 ## License
 All glory to Hypnotoad.
 I claim no license over any of this.